After the Removal of Multiple Teeth

 If you have been placed on antibiotics, take the tablets or liquid as directed.
 Antibiotics will be given to help prevent infection.
 Discontinue antibiotic use in the event of a rash or other unfavorable reaction.
 Call the office if you have any questions.

 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
 You should then sip on coke, tea or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
-Call Dr. Livesay or Dr. Carey if you have any questions.
+Call Dr. Livesay, Dr. Carey or Dr. Naselsker if you have any questions.